A Genealogy of Optimizers

 That's it.[5]
 No m, no v, no momentum, no per-parameter scale.
 Every parameter steps by exactly lr in some direction each step.
 The optimizer holds zero state — your only memory cost is the weights themselves.

 Two big practical wins.
-Optimizer state: AdamW costs 2× the model weights in optimizer state.
-For a 70B parameter model in mixed precision, that's ~280GB just for the optimizer.
+Optimizer state: AdamW keeps two extra values per parameter — m and v — so 2× the parameter count in optimizer state.
+For a 70B-parameter model with the usual fp32 moments, that's ~560 GB for m and v alone, on top of the weights.
 SignSGD costs zero.
 Distributed communication: in distributed training, you can compress each gradient to one bit per parameter — a 32× reduction in bandwidth.

 But SignSGD has two real issues.